troldal/OpenXLSX/README.md

 If you wish, you can also use the CMake GUI application.

+## Python Interface
+A Python interface has been developed for OpenXLSX.
+You can find instructions in the Python folder.

 ## Current Status
  OpenXLSX is still work i progress.
 The following is a list of features which have been implemented and should be working properly: